Understanding Country of Residence for Immigrants

 • How long have you lived in a certain country?
 If you’ve been living in the U.S. for several years, it’s clear that the U.S. is your country of residence, even if you have citizenship elsewhere.
 However, for those in the U.S. on temporary visas, if you haven’t spent significant time there, your country of residence might still be your home country.

-Example Scenarios of Country of Residence
+Example Scenarios to Understand Country of Residence

-Student on a Temporary Visa
+Example #1: Student on a Temporary Visa

 Alicia, a student from Brazil, moves to the U.S. on an F-1 student visa to pursue a master’s degree.
 She will be in the U.S. for at least two years to complete her studies.
 Even though Alicia is a Brazilian citizen, her country of residence for the duration of her studies is the U.S. This is because she spends most of her time there, has a student visa, and lives in the U.S. full-time for the purpose of education.